udithdoddapaneni/YACC-Password-Generator/README.md

 ## How to run
 ### Download repository
+- Click on code
+- Download as zip
-Click on code, download as zip and extract the zip file
+- Extract the zip file

 ### Install dependencies
 The necessary packages for running the scripts are mentioned in the requirements.txt file.